The Engines of God: Plot

-Specifically, they knew that the source of the radio transmission originated not on a planet, but at a point in space roughly 15 AU from the star.
+They knew that the source of the radio transmission did not originate on a planet, but at a point in space roughly 15 AU from the star.
 On the long journey, the five crewmates grew quite close, and a romance blossomed between Hutch and George.
 Upon arrival at Beta Pacifica, disaster struck again.
-They emerged from their jump extremely close to a mysterious object in space, a vast black mass larger than Earth's moon which, inexplicably, the instruments claimed had no measurable mass.

-At their current velocity, there was no way to divert from the object in time, and the crew resigned themselves to a quick death via collision.
-Their death never came, however, because they somehow passed "through" the object – although not without suffering heavy damage in the process.

-They lost many ship's systems and sent out a general distress call to the nearest human presences, at Quraqua and Nok.
-When they received word that rescue would be slow in coming from Nok, the crew felt dismayed and helpless.

-At one point it appeared as if they would run out of air before rescue arrived, but Hutch managed to remedy the problem at the last minute.
-Eventually, help arrived not from Nok, but from Quraqua, in the form of their former foe, Melanie Truscott.
+They emerged from their jump extremely close to a mysterious and enormous black mass larger than Earth's moon, but which, inexplicably, the instruments claimed had no measurable mass.
+At their current velocity, they could not avoid hitting the object and the crew resigned themselves to a quick death via collision.
+Shockingly, the ship somehow passed "through" the object, but with heavy damage in the process.
+They lost many ship's systems and sent out a general distress call to the nearest human presences at Quraqua and Nok.
+They received word that rescue would come from Nok, but would take days to arrive.
+At one point, it appeared as if they would run out of air before rescue arrived, but Hutch managed to remedy the problem at the last minute.
+Eventually, help arrived not from Nok, but instead from Quraqua, in the form of their former foe, Melanie Truscott.
 Truscott had been accompanying Kosmik employees back to Earth when she diverted her course to lend assistance to the crew of the "Winckelmann."

-At first, Truscott was unwilling to stay in the Beta Pacifica system for any reason, because she was anxious to complete her mission to return her batch of employees to Earth, but quickly changed her mind after a rapid series of tantalizing discoveries made it clear that this star system was of major importance.

-First, they determined that the object that Hutch's crew ran into was a vast dish-shaped telescope, and that the alien radio transmission emanated from its center.
-Further, the dish was one of eight such objects orbiting the star, although the rest appeared to be defunct.
+At first, Truscott was unwilling to stay in the Beta Pacifica system for any reason, because she was anxious to complete her mission to return employees to Earth.
+She quickly changed her mind after a rapid series of tantalizing discoveries made it clear that this star system was of major importance.
+First, they determined that the object that the "Winckelmann" (Hutch's ship) ran into was a vast dish-shaped telescope, and that the alien radio transmission emanated from its center.
+Further, the dish was one of eight such objects orbiting the star, although the others appeared to be defunct.
 In addition, the structure was "organic" in nature, and had already nearly healed the damage caused by the impact event.
-The reason the ship survived, and the reason the object registered as having so little mass, was because the dish was extremely thin.

-At the present time, the telescope array was not pointed at any particular object in the sky, but they determined that roughly 10,000 years ago, the network would have been observing the Large Magellanic Cloud, the largest satellite galaxy of the Milky Way.
+The ship survived the collision was because the dish was extremely thin.
+The telescope array was not currently pointed at any particular object in the sky, but they determined that roughly 10,000 years ago, the network would have been observing the Large Magellanic Cloud, the largest satellite galaxy of the Milky Way.

-Besides the dish array, there was one terrestrial planet in the star system that bore a startling resemblance to Earth in terms of physical characteristics.
+Besides the dish array, the star system had one terrestrial planet that bore a startling resemblance to Earth in terms of physical characteristics.
 From all appearances, settling of the planet could, in principle, begin immediately, with no terraforming required.

-The crew had high hopes that they had discovered the home planet of the Monument-Makers, but the night side of the planet showed no artificial light sources, and the planet emanated no artificial electromagnetic waves of any kind.
+The crew had high hopes that they had discovered the home planet of the Monument-Makers, but, if so, they were no longer there.
 However, there were two anomalies.
-First, the largest of the planet's four moons featured a giant cube of stone, which was damaged and scorched just like the Monuments at Quraqua and Nok.
-Second, they discovered an artificial space station in orbit around the world.
-They immediately set out to investigate.

-To their dismay, the space station was not the creation of a highly advanced race, as the Monument-Makers were known to be.
-In actuality, the level of technology was even below current human standards.
+First, the largest of the planet's four moons had a giant cube of stone, which was damaged and scorched just like the Monuments at Quraqua and Nok.
+Second, a space station orbited the planet.
+They immediately set out to investigate the station.
+To their dismay, the space station was not created by a highly advanced race, as the Monument-Makers were known to be.
+Instead, the level of technology was below current human standards.